 Candidates are required to find a research supervisor, as a condition for being accepted.

 The individual course program will be tailored based on the candidate’s background.

 10 graduate points comprising at least 2 core courses (see table ) and 2 elective courses (from the list of courses by clusters ).

-The Graduate Studies program Secretariat located in the Faculty of Biotechnology and food Eng.
+The Graduate Studies program Secretariat located in the Faculty of Chemical Eng.